testflows/TestFlows-WebSite/source/handbook/index.md

         test()
 ```

-The list of tests can be randomized or ordered for example using [ordered() function]
+The list of tests can be randomized or ordered, for example, using [ordered() function]
 or [Python]'s [sorted](https://docs.python.org/3/library/functions.html#sorted) function.

 > **{% attention %}** You could also write [Python] code to load your list of tests from any other source